beck1888/cosmic-threads/backend/assets/scripts/ai_script_gen_prompt.md

 ### Tool Info

-You have access to the following tool.
+You have access to the following tools.
 Each entry must be represented as a JSON object with the fields:
-- `tool_name`: Always `"speak"`
+- `tool_name`: The exact string name of the tool to call
 - `tool_params`: Parameters specific to the tool (object)

 #### 1. `speak`